bytesalad/WSOA3028A_1860489/blog/2020/03/16/spark-of-genius.md

 (Narrated by Johnathan Mbeki.)
 I woke up this morning with the tune in my head...
 I can't wait to play it for Simphiwe... but first I need to write it down.
 It's like God is speaking to me...
 Is this melody the spark I need to write a famous song?

 Quickly I jotted the notes down on a piece of paper.
-Hopefully I got the notes right.
+Hopefully, I got the notes right.
 Simphiwe will check them for me when I show him another time.

-Oh no I'm gonna be late for work!
+Oh no, I'm gonna be late for work!

 Must rush!
 Must get dressed!
 Must wash my face!
 What am I going to wear?